Contents

 }

-The <accordion-group> listens for panel-toggle events from child panels.
-In single-expand mode, when one panel opens, it removes the expanded attribute from all other panels.
-The pattern here is events bubble up, attributes flow down - the same shape as React or Vue’s unidirectional data flow, but implemented entirely with DOM APIs and no framework involvement.
+The <accordion-group> listens for panel-toggle events from its child panels.
+In single-expand mode, when one panel opens, the parent strips the expanded attribute from all the others.
+The pattern is events bubble up, attributes flow down.
+Same shape as one-way data flow in React or Vue, but done with pure DOM APIs and no framework in sight.

-For accessibility, the header button gets aria-expanded (updated on state change) and aria-controls pointing to the panel content’s id.
+For a11y, the header button gets aria-expanded (updated on state change) and aria-controls pointing to the panel content’s id.
 The content region gets role="region" and aria-labelledby pointing back to the header.
-Keyboard navigation should support Enter/Space to toggle and arrow keys to move between panels.
+Keyboard support should cover Enter and Space to toggle, plus arrow keys to move between panels.

-CSS custom properties are the main theming mechanism - they pierce the shadow DOM boundary, letting consumers apply a theme without reaching into the shadow root:
+CSS custom properties are the main way to theme a component.
+They cross the shadow DOM boundary, so consumers can apply a theme without poking into the shadow root:

 accordion-group {